thakurharshhh/Face-Analyzer/README.md

 # Face Analyzer 🎥🧠

-This is a simple real-time face analysis app using Python, OpenCV, and DeepFace.
+This is a simple real-time face analysis code using Python, OpenCV, and DeepFace.

 ## 🔍 Features